WHY STUDY A level ECONOMICS?

 There are at least 5 good reasons to study economics.
 First, without some knowledge of economics, it is impossible to understand the world in which we live in (and the global economic crisis since 2008).
 Every day, for example, the media report about economic issues such as unemployment, inflation (rising prices), economic growth, government spending and taxation, exchange rates, international trade and share / commodity price and exchange rate movements.
 Second, you will learn about how the economy works and how individuals and firms make decisions and what policies may be adopted by policymakers to help improve society, both nationally and internationally.

 Third, economics is a rigorous and rewarding academic subject which is well respected by Universities and employers alike.
 Fourth, studying economics will help you to consider and discover when politicians are not telling the economic truth.
 Fifth, a qualification in economics is an excellent basis for a career in different areas.
 Other subjects fit in well with Economics, including Mathematics, Politics, Geography, History, and Science.
 It is recommended that those considering Economics as a possible Degree course should also study A level Mathematics as well.
 For those considering Economics as a Joint Honours Degree, however, this requirement is not necessary.

-Note: NO prior learning or knowledge of economics is required to take A Level Economics.
-But for students who have taken GCSE Economics, a grade 5 at GCSE is the minimum requirement.
-A grade B (Grade 5/6) in English, Maths and a relevant Humanities subject (History or Geography) is recommended.
+Note: No prior learning or knowledge of economics is required to take A Level Economics.
+But for students who have taken GCSE Economics, a grade 5 is the minimum requirement.
+A Grade 5/6 in English, Maths and a relevant Humanities subject (History or Geography) is recommended.